Causal survival analysis under competing risks using longitudinal modified treatment policies: Introduction

-Defining causal effects requires considering counterfactual outcomes under hypothetical interventions on the exposure of interest.
-In the case of binary exposures, causal effects are often defined as differences between the expected outcomes under hypothetical interventions that assign the exposure to all units or to none --- that is, the average treatment effect.
-While useful, causal effects defined through such deterministic interventions are limited in many applications, including problems where the exposure of interest is numerical rather than categorical, where the exposure is multivariate, where the exposure is a time-to-event-variable, or when exposure assignment is deterministic conditional on potential confounders (cf.~positivity/overlap assumption).
+Under a counterfactual causal framework, defining causal effects requires considering outcomes under hypothetical interventions on the treatment of interest.
+In the case of binary treatments, causal effects are often defined as differences between the expected outcomes under hypothetical interventions that assign the treatment to all units or to none --- that is, the average treatment effect.
+Causal effects defined through such deterministic interventions are limited and or lack a basis for scientific interpretation in many applications, including problems where the treatment of interest is numerical rather than categorical, where the treatment is multivariate, where the treatment is a time-to-event-variable (such as time-to-intubation as in our illustrative application), or when treatment assignment is deterministic conditional on potential confounders (cf.~positivity/overlap assumptions).

-As a solution to these problems, recent work has focused on stochastic interventions and modified treatment policies~\citep{stock1989nonparametric, robins2004effects, Diaz12, Haneuse2013, young2014identification}.
-Stochastic interventions inquire what would have happened in a hypothetical world where the post-intervention exposure is a random draw from a user-specified distribution that may itself depend on the observed data distribution.
-Examples of stochastic interventions include interventional mediation effects~\citep{vanderweele2014effect, diaz2021nonparametric, hejazi2022nonparametric}, as well as incremental propensity score interventions that address violations of the positivity assumption~\citep{kennedy2019nonparametric, wen2021intervention}.
-Modified treatment policies (MTPs), on the other hand, are defined as interventions that depend on the natural value of treatment~\citep{young2014identification}.
-MTPs allow the definition and estimation of parameters defined in terms of natural research questions, such as inquiring what the incidence of wheezing among children with asthma would have been had the concentration of PM$_{2.5}$ particles been 5\% lower, or what the mortality rate due to opioid overdose would have been had naloxone access laws been implemented earlier~\citep{rudolph2021effects}.
+As a solution to the definition of relevant causal effects for these problems, recent work has focused on stochastic interventions and modified treatment policies~\citep{stock1989nonparametric, robins2004effects, Diaz12, Haneuse2013,richardson2013single, young2014identification}.
+Stochastic interventions inquire what would have happened in a hypothetical world where the post-intervention treatment is a random draw from a user-specified distribution conditional on covariates.
+Examples of stochastic interventions include interventional mediation effects~\citep{vanderweele2014effect, diaz2021nonparametric, hejazi2022nonparametric}, as well as incremental propensity score interventions whose identification does not require the positivity assumption~\citep{kennedy2019nonparametric, wen2021intervention}.
+Modified treatment policies (MTPs) generalize stochastic interventions and allow the post-intervention treatment to also depend on the natural value of treatment~\citep[for an overview of such interventions, see][]{young2014identification}.
+MTPs allow the definition and estimation of parameters defined in terms of natural research questions, such as inquiring what the incidence of wheezing among children with asthma would have been had the concentration of PM\textsubscript{2.5} particles been 5\% lower than they actually were, or what the mortality rate due to opioid overdose would have been had naloxone access laws been implemented a year earlier than they were actually implemented~\citep{rudolph2021effects}.